 Our amended and restated bylaws provide for a board of directors consisting of up to 15 members.
 The size of the board is currently set at nine.
 Our directors are divided into three classes serving staggered three-year terms.
 At each annual meeting of our stockholders, directors will be elected to succeed the class of directors whose terms have expired.
-For our current directors, Class I directors' terms will expire at the 2004 annual stockholders' meeting, Class II directors' terms will expire at our 2005 annual stockholders' meeting and Class III directors' terms will expire at our 2006 annual stockholders' meeting.
+For our current directors, Class I directors' terms will expire at the 2004 annual stockholders' meeting, Class II directors' terms will expire at our 2006 annual stockholders' meeting.
 Messrs.
 Gold, Echenberg and Meteny are our current Class I directors; Messrs.
 Casciaro, Donnelly and Flaherty are our current Class II directors; and Messrs.
 Hobbs, Stern and Meyers are our current Class III directors.
 Our classified board could have the effect of increasing the length of time necessary to change the composition of a majority of our board of directors.
 Generally, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in the majority of the members of our board of directors.